Anzac Day in France

 Links to further information

-On 25 April 2019 we will gather at the Australian National Memorial (ANM) situated next to the Villers-Bretonneux Military Cemetery just north of the village of Villers-Bretonneux, France.
-The ANM is the site of an intense battle fought over 100 years before as part of wider efforts to halt a German spring offensive which was threatening to win them the war.
+On 25 April 2020 we will gather at the Australian National Memorial (ANM) situated next to the Villers-Bretonneux Military Cemetery just north of the village of Villers-Bretonneux, France.
+The ANM is the site of an intense battle fought over 100 years ago as part of wider efforts to halt a German spring offensive which was threatening to win them the war.

 Throughout early April, in 1918, Australian units helped defend Villers-Bretonneux from this onslaught, but at dawn on the 24 the Germans attacked and captured the town.
 Leading the British counter attack, the Australian 13 and 15 Brigades enveloped the town and successfully cleared it of Germans on 25 April, the third anniversary of the Anzac landings at Gallipoli.